 CENSORSHIP AND CLASSIFICATION PROCESS NECESSARY STEPS

-- Film Submission Desk All films meant for Censorship are submitted at the submission desk where the officer in charge assesses the materials to ensure that they are correct.
-Such materials submitted must include copies of films to be previewed, poster and jacket designs, synopsis of movies and application for censorship written in the company’s letter head.
+- Film Submission Desk: All films meant for Censorship are submitted at the submission desk where the officer in charge assesses the materials to ensure that they are correct.
+Such materials submitted must include copies of the films in DVD to be previewed, 4 poster and jacket designs, 6 synopsis of movies and application for censorship written in the company’s letter head.